SynchronetBBS/sbbs/xtrn/startrek/readme.txt

 to add Star Trek to.
 Create a new item with the following details, leaving all over settings at their default values:

-¦Name                       Star Trek
+Â¦Name                       Star Trek
-¦Internal Code              STARTREK
+Â¦Internal Code              STARTREK
-¦Start-up Directory         ../xtrn/startrek
+Â¦Start-up Directory         ../xtrn/startrek
-¦Command Line               ?startrek.js
+Â¦Command Line               ?startrek.js
-¦Multiple Concurrent Users  Yes
+Â¦Multiple Concurrent Users  Yes

 Star Trek features an interBBS scoreboard.
-To use the scoreboard on my JSON DB server, open 'server.ini', and edit the 'host' and 'port' values at the top to read:
+To use the scoreboard on my JSON DB server, which may contain adult/innappropriate ship names, open 'server.ini', and edit the 'host' and 'port' values at the top to read:

 host = bbs.electronicchicken.com
 port = 10088